Photo by Will Francis on Unsplash

 Wrong employer

-If the employee includes details fo the wrong entity on a Fair Work application form that is not the employer, then there is a jurisdictional issue.
+If the employee includes details of the wrong business entity on a Fair Work application form that is not the employer, then there is also another jurisdictional issue.

 Multiple applications

-If the employee made multiple applications about a dismissal, this may also give rise to a jurisdictional objection from the employer.
+If the employee made multiple applications about a dismissal, for example, an unfair dismissal and general protections claim, this may also give rise to a jurisdictional objection from the employer.

 Casual